 Quarantine free post-COVID-19 holidays in Sri Lanka

 Reopening the borders of Sri Lanka for foreign travellers, Sri Lankan tourism authorities have given permission to local tour operators to offer quarantine free holidays to foreign travellers.
 However, the travellers should have taken both COVID-19 insulations at least 14 days prior to visit the country.
 The guests who have received both vaccines can also roam freely without additional quarantine regulations.

-The tour who, had not received the both vaccines at the time they visit the island should follow the earlier introduced procedures during the holiday in Sri Lanka.
+The travellers who had not received both vaccines at the time they visit the island should follow the earlier introduced procedures during the holiday in Sri Lanka.